What is GSRP?

 The West Shore Educational Service District services Great Start Readiness Programs (GSRP) throughout Mason, Lake and Oceana counties.
 WSESD serves as the fiscal and administrative agent.
 Full day GSRP classrooms are located in each district throughout the three counties including: Baldwin, Ludington, Mason County Central, Mason County Eastern, Hart, Pentwater, Shelby, and Walkerville.

-It's easy to enroll.
+It's easy to apply!